sarimbaig08/backendNotes/README.md

 Read all the chunks makes a file and give it to server Server get chunks of image and store it in memory

 Images can be handled in 2 ways using multer
 •	Create a session in memory
 •	Make folder of image and save chunks in it, diskStorage, takes an object({destination, filename)}
+Cb(true,false) : through error
+Cb(false,true): send request to controller
+Cb = callback works as next in api
+18/5/24
+Steps to config Cloudinary
+Npm I cloudinary
+cloudinary config file
+make cloudinary uploader
+call cloudinary in app.js file make api image comes in multipart so we have to initialize multer in our project npm I multer we want multer on some specific apis so make a middleware in image api after making api go to postman, body, formdata, write key same so passing in api, now in api controller set cloudinaryuploader make fs.unlinkSync(req.file.path) : this is used to remove the coming image from server send response send image from front end multipart don’t go in object multipart api only support form data make a function of onchange in react app, which will run when file is selected make formData new object form.append(key,value) now make axios api axios.post(url,data,header)

+Images can be handled in 2 ways using multer
+•	Create a session in memory
+•	Make folder of image and save chunks in it, diskStorage, takes an object({destination, filename)}